Skip to Content

 What is the most common pest in the garden?

-Aphids reign supreme as the most common garden pest.
+Aphids are the most common garden pests.

 Is there an app to identify garden pests?